On the Fermat-Weber Point of a Polygonal Chain: Introduction

 However, it is difficult to exactly determine the Fermat-Weber point of a set of fixed points unless it has a highly symmetric arrangement.
 As a matter of fact, it is hard to find the Fermat-Weber point even if all fixed points lie on a circle \cite{webercircle}.

 Haldane \cite{haldane} proved that the Fermat-Weber point is unique for any point set in $\bbR^d$ $(d \geq 2)$, unless the points all lie on a single straight line.
 However, no algorithm for computing the exact solution to the Fermat-Weber problem is known.
 The most famous of all existing algorithms is the iterative algorithm due to Weiszfeld \cite{weiszfeld}.
 Later Vardi and Zhang \cite{vardizhang} gave a simple modification of this algorithm for solving the Fermat-Weber location problem in $\bbR^d$ with extensions to more general cost functions.
-Bose et al. \cite{probose} derived a randomized $\epsilon$-approximation algorithm for the Fermat-Weber problem in any fixed dimension, using geometric data structures.
+Bose et al. \cite{probose} derived $\epsilon$-approximation algorithms for the Fermat-Weber problem in any fixed dimension, using geometric data structures.

-The relevance of the Fermat-Weber problem in location science was first envisaged by Alfred Weber \cite{weber} when, in 1909, he studied the locational optimization of a firm in a region.
+The relevance of the Fermat-Weber problem in location science was first envisaged in 1909 by Alfred Weber \cite{weber}, when he studied the locational optimization of a firm in a region.
 Thereafter, the problem of minimizing the sum of distances from a given set of fixed points is referred to as the Fermat-Weber problem.
 Since then the min-sum criteria has been as an optimization criterion in several facility location problems and extensive research has been done on them over the years (\cite{drezner}, \cite{wes}).
-Apart from their usefulness in facility location, the Fermat-Weber problem also find importance in statistics, especially in the definition of medians \cite{ginigalvani} and quantiles \cite{q_pc} of multivariate data.
+Recently, Burkard et al. \cite{fermatweberinverse} introduced the inverse Fermat-Weber problem, where a set of $n$ points in the plane with nonnegative weights is given, and the objective is to change the weights at minimum cost such that a prespecified point in the plane becomes the Fermat-Weber point.
+Carmi et al. \cite{carmi} studied the Fermat-Weber point of planar convex objects.
+Their bounds were improved by Abu-Affash and Katz \cite{katz}, and later by Dumitrescu et al. \cite{dumitrescu}.
+In a related paper, Dumitrescu et al. \cite{dumitrescustars} studied minimum length stars and Steiner stars of planar point sets.
+Apart from its relevance in facility location, the Fermat-Weber problem also finds importance in statistics, especially in the definition of medians \cite{ginigalvani} and quantiles \cite{q_pc} of multivariate data.